 Repeat with another layer of cake.
 End with a final layer of whipped cream.
 I sprinkled the top with a layer of chopped Junior Mints candy, but you could also use Andes Mints, peppermint patties, even mint Oreo cookies.
 I make a point to freeze my candy for a few minutes before chopping.
 Not to the point where they are frozen solid, but enough to where they are easily manageable and not melting all over the place as I’m chopping.

-You can serve the trifle as-is at this point, or top with plain whipped cream, a dusting of cocoa powder and a sprig of mint leaf.
+You can serve this chocolate trifle recipe as-is at this point, or top with plain whipped cream, a dusting of cocoa powder and a sprig of mint leaf.

 You Might Also Like: